bruno2026/bruno2026/README.md

 ## I'm Bruno Gomes!
 Let me present a little about myself :D

-Studying with full-stack focus in Javascript / NodeJs :robot:
+Working with NodeJS and JAVA a little for just over 4 years  :robot:

 Lover of Technology and coding :heart: